CRITICAL CARE HOME PAGE

 We have a separate medicine kardex with a section for drug infusions for use while patients are within critical care.

-It is acceptable to use the ward kardex for elective overnight admission’s to HDU however all other patients will require a separate ICU kardex.
 Please ensure all drugs are prescribed generically, are legible and are signed and dated.
 If you are prescribing (or transcribing) antibiotics please ensure the actual start date is documented as well as the indication eg: organism x in sputum.
 It is also helpful to indicate the proposed length of the course when it has been determined.
 If you are unsure about a drug you are asked to prescribe please ask / check.

 Handover sheets